antpas/EC500C1/Classmate_API_Review/README.md

 Code Review
 ------------

 Code review completed.
-All review issues are under the 'Issues' tab in this repo.
+All review issues are under the 'Issues' tab in @danaszapiro's repo.
 Found 7 issues.
 Some small and some a bit larger.
 All in all a great API though!
  - Error handling of FFmpeg within python.
  - Manually have to create output folder
  - Running proram multiple times leaves behind old images